 Socrates

 Wise decisions, by their very nature, are never selfish.
 The solution must satisfy all three entities affected by the problem needing to be solved.
 It is important to understand that the selfishly brilliant among us can wisely solve problems through the use of their genius but their wise decisions will not be intentional; thus the decision is deemed wise but the person is not.
 This person would best be described by the title of problem-solver, which is not necessarily a bad identity to bear.
 Society will always need intelligent people who discover, understand, and teach others information not easily comprehended.
-However, these people may not be capable of applying this knowledge as a wise solution to a problem.
+However, these people may not be capable of intentionally applying their knowledge as a wise solution to a problem

-The selfish Genius can be a useful problem-solver without doubt.
+The selfish genius can be a useful problem-solver without doubt.
 They can and do serve a great purpose in our lives.
-However, the problem-solver’s focus usually leads them to have a laser pointed view of the problem.
+However, the problem-solver’s focus usually leads them to have a limited view of the problem.
 This approach can generate unwise solutions which are prone to benefit one entity over the others and will likely not consider the ramifications of the consequences associated with that choice.
 As with any problem, there will always be three types of solutions; the right one, the wrong one, and the acceptable concession.
 Only the wise solution will use the right decision that will be best for all parties, be based on moral and ethical truths, and solve the problem with the fewest future adverse consequences.

-Anthony “Tony” Boquet, the author of “The Bloodline of Wisdom, The Awakening of a Modern Solutionary”
+Anthony “Tony” Boquet, the author of “The Bloodline of Wisdom, The Awakening of a Modern Solutionary” and “The Passion, Death, and Resurrection of Jesus Christ, A Devotional Timeline”

 If this is my last post, I want all to know there was only one purpose for all that I have written; to have made a positive difference in the lives of others.